 - The owners of all single-family and multi-family residential units shall be required, upon resale, to present to the buyer a written energy audit checklist at the time the seller provides the buyer with the Real Estate Transfer Disclosure Statement required by California Civil Code, Section 1102 et seq.
 The energy audit checklist shall certify by a qualified 3rd party at the expense of seller that all HVAC systems, thermostats, appliances, windows and swimming pools (if applicable) are the same as those originally installed or, if changed, otherwise comply with the energy and water efficiency standards set forth in Centennial's Green Development Program.
 The CC&Rs of the master homeowners association or other applicable association shall require compliance with the provisions of this measure and shall provide notice to individual owners of the resale energy audit checklist requirement.
-The master homeowners association or other applicable association shall monitor compliance with this measure - For non-residential buildings, within ninety (90) days after the end of the first full calendar year following the issuance of the certificate of occupancy and within ninety (90) days after each five year period thereafter, the owner or tenant in possession thereof shall submit to the master commercial owners association or other applicable association a report prepared by the owner or a qualified, independent third party that evaluates whether all major building systems such as heat furnace, air conditioner, and other mechanical fixtures are working within the design standards established for each system.
+The master homeowners association or other applicable association or other applicable association or other applicable measure and provide the County with an annual report of compliance with this measure - For non-residential buildings, within ninety (90) days after the end of the first full calendar year following the issuance of the certificate of occupancy and within ninety (90) days after each five year period thereafter, the owner or tenant in possession thereof shall submit to the master commercial owners association or other applicable association a report prepared by the owner or a qualified, independent third party that evaluates whether all major building systems such as heat furnace, air conditioner, and other mechanical fixtures are working within the design standards established for each system.
 The master commercial owners association or other applicable association shall monitor compliance and provide the County with an annual report of compliance with this measure.